jozsefszalma/intranet_image_generator/README.md

 3. set up the IP address of the backend on the mobile app under the kebab menu (look for ⋮ in the upper right corner)

-4. As of now, to get the mobile app running, you need to set up a React Native development environment, compile the app from source and load the .apk onto an Android device using developer mode.
+4. As of now, to get the mobile app running, you need to set up a React Native development environment, compile the app from source and load the .apk onto an Android device using developer mode.<br>
 Here is a handy guide: https://reactnative.dev/docs/environment-setup?guide=native